SEOULSPACE

 Photo by Felix Fuchs on Unsplash

 Between Gyeongbukgung Palace and Changdeokgung is Bukchon Hanok Village, perhaps the most well-known and visited hanok village in Seoul.
 Historically a residential area for nobles and bureaucrats during the Joseon period, Bukchon is home to various historical sites and designated cultural heritages.
 When visiting, be mindful that Bukchon is still a residential area to normal Seoulites today.
-Make sure to keep noise levels low and respect people’s property and privacy.
+Keep noise levels low and respect people’s property and privacy.

 In recent decades, the area has become a place for workshops, studios, and cafes.
 Many of these preserve or incorporate the traditional hanok architecture of the area.
 Walking through the village feels like taking a step back in time and is a great way to see the older side of Seoul for free.
-The Bukchon area covers 1,076,302 sq. meters, so grab a map from one tour guide to ensure you don’t get lost.
+The Bukchon area covers 1,076,302 sq. meters, so grab a map from one tour guide to avoid getting lost.

 Join a Free Walking Tour

 Reservations for walking tours must be made at least three days in advance and on english.visitseoul.net/walking-tour.
 The availability of certain tours depends on the availability of tour guide volunteers.
 The tours are conducted in Korean, English, Chinese, and Japanese.
-Remember that while the walking tours themselves are free of charge, fees to enter palaces, historical places, or cultural experiences still must be paid.
+Remember that while the walking tours are free, fees to enter palaces, historical places, or cultural experiences still must be paid.

 Total